 Let’s take a trip to an age long, long ago.
 Back to the dark ages of no smartphones, to a time where your handheld gaming device required AA batteries.
 An age called the 90’s.
 Wait, I’m being told that the 90’s weren’t that long ago.
 Well whatever, let’s talk about Final Fantasy Adventure!

 Final Fantasy Adventure made its debut in North America on the original Gameboy back in 1991.
 Despite the Final Fantasy name, this game was actually the first game in what would become the Mana series.
 Flashforward to 2019 and this version of the game has made its way to the surface once again in the Collection of Mana on the Switch.
 Despite having a Gameboy as a kid, this is one game I never actually played back then.
 I mean, it probably didn’t help that it released when I was two and that I didn’t really get into gaming until I was around five, but that’s details.
-As such, the Collection of Mana is my first time playing this original version of the game.
+As such, the Collection of Mana is my first time playing this original version of the game, and I really love these types of game, or other games like Casino games as well, which I play in the slotvibe casino online.

-One of the best things about the game is the fact you can save anywhere.
+One of the best things about the game is the fact you can save anywhere, join it here to start playing.
 The bad part is it took me about half of the game to realize what it meant by “Menu A” in the manual, the menu that had the save command.
 After dying early on and having the redo the start, I quickly decided to instead just make use of the Collection’s save state feature.
 I actually ended up finding the game fairly difficult overall, so this feature was nice to just have in general.
 Also, you can leave boss rooms, so if you accidentally wander into one all you need to do is back out.
 Convenient if you forgot to save, heal, or need to finish exploring the dungeon!

 The convenient “Menu A” also contains a Map feature, a map that you will likely throw into the trash any time you’re on the world map.
 Trying to traverse that map after I got my handy Chocobo pal just ended up in me getting horrendously lost.
 Hey, it meant I beat a boss before I was supposed to, not that it did much good at the time but… oh well!
 In dungeons, however, the map did prove quite useful for getting my bearings and figuring out where I was, where I’d been, and what rooms had a path I should go down.